lauvshree/SKO_Work_stuff/GitLabIntro.md

 7. Once you can see the contents of the project `DB0201EN - SQL for Data Science`, you can now work on it.

-8. The main project is called the `master`.
+8. Every project you work on has a main copy which is called the `master`.
 You always take care that the master is always in working order.
 You never make changes to the master without making it doubly sure that it will all work.

 9. Given below are two ways to work on the project.